zopencommunity/meta/docs/Guides/PythonPackages.md

 uv found the zopen wheel for `cryptography` correctly — the failure is entirely `cffi`, which has no z/OS wheel and cannot be compiled here.
 Adding `UV_CONSTRAINT` does not change it, and neither does `--system-site-packages`.
-The environment is left with the interpreter's `cryptography` 3.3.2, so **check the version afterwards rather than trusting the exit status**.
+With that flag the environment is left holding the interpreter's `cryptography` 3.3.2 — the 2021 release with the certificate-validation CVEs — so **check the version afterwards rather than trusting the exit status**.
+Without it the install simply leaves no `cryptography` at all, which at least fails honestly.

 Everything without a `cffi` dependency installs normally.